 Presented by Planetarium Manager, Omega Smith

-"Awesome Light" is one hour in length, consisting of a 22 mintue film and fulldome presentation by a professional astronomer.
-Ticket reservations are available online only.
+"Kiuguyat" is one hour long consisting of a fulldome film and live presentation by a UAA astronomer.
+Ticket reservations are available online only at http://UAATix.com.
 Remaining tickets will be sold on a first-come, first-served basis at the door on the day of the show.
 The planetarium will open for seating 30 minutes before the start of each show.
 You must be in the theater 10 minutes before the show starts.
 Reserved seats will be released after this time to stand-by customers.
 There is no entry after the show begins.

 For more information, or to learn how to become a UAA Planetarium member please visit http://uaa.alaska.edu/planetarium.